 So the tools were there for a reliable and stable connection.
 It was then a question of selecting the aspects of FLOW that editors would need to have the most direct connection with.

 The panel will continue to evolve, but it already has some remarkable time saving features.
-It gives Premiere Pro editors the ability to search for content and get direct and instant access to all their media spaces on the EditShare system, to see content that may have been archived long ago on LTO tapes or cloud storage, see all metadata associated with each clip – user markers, automated audio transcripts, AI-assisted object recognition information, and more.
+It gives Premiere Pro editors the ability to search for content and get direct and instant access to all their media spaces on the EditShare video content management system, to see content that may have been archived long ago on LTO tapes or cloud video storage, see all metadata associated with each clip – user markers, automated audio transcripts, AI-assisted object recognition information, and more.
 Simply select and import media directly from the FLOW panel into a Premiere Pro project.
 Instantly switch between proxy and full resolution.
 Never leave the Adobe UI to find the clips you want.

 Designed by editors for editors